 It is important to recognize and reduce causes of stress that can have an effect on your overall mental health.
 Physical and emotional tension are often signs of stress and can be reactions to situations that cause you to feel threatened or anxious.
 Learn ways to manage stress by joining support groups, eating healthy, exercising regularly and avoiding drugs and alcohol.

-As we have said in previous blogs, wearing sunscreen should be an important part of each day.
+As we have said in previous blog posts about skin cancer, wearing sunscreen should be an important part of each day.
 Protect yourself against skin cancers by making sure you apply before going out in the sun.

 Choose not to smoke and encourage the men in your life to quit.
 Quitting smoking has immediate and long term benefits.
 You will decrease your risk for different types of cancer, and not expose others to secondhand smoke, which can also cause health problems.
 For help with quitting, call your state’s tobacco quitline.
 For English, call 1-800-QUIT-NOW, for Spanish, call 1-855-DEJELO-YA.